BananAhmed/DecisionTree/README.md

 ├── Parallel.ipynb # Jupyter notebook containing all code  for parallel part and outputs ├── dataset.csv # Sample dataset used for training/testing
 ├── README.md # Project documentation

+The project:
+- Loads a dataset using
+- Trains a decision tree classifier with `scikit-learn` and cheefboost
+- Evaluates model performance
+- Visualizes the decision tree

+- Output
+Classification report

+Confusion matrix

+Decision tree visualization